 Frequently Asked Questions:

-Please include the following details in your email when requesting an in-home behavioural consultation with Dr Elsa Flint of Animals With Attitude.
+Please include the following details in your email when requesting a consultation:

 What is the primary problem and when did you first notice the behaviour?